lwig-wg/protocol-comparison/draft-ietf-iotops-security-protocol-comparison.md

 3 + 12 + 4 + 4 + 2 + 6 + 2 + 8 = 41 bytes
 ~~~~~~~~~~~~~~~~~~~~~~~

 Enabling resumption adds 41 bytes to the initial DTLS handshake.
-The resumption handshake is an ordinary PSK handshake with our without ECDHE.
+The resumption handshake is an ordinary PSK handshake with or without ECDHE.

 ### DTLS Without Connection ID